What is it?

 College Credit Plus allows students in grades 7 - 12 to take courses and earn both high school and college credit.
 The grades and credits earned appear on both the student's high school and college transcripts.
 Students can earn up to 30 college credits per year.
 (Maximum of 120 credit hours.)

 Eligible students can take courses at the high school taught by a high school teacher, at the high school taught by a college instructor, or at the college (online or live).
 Students may choose to take courses in any combination of formats.

 There is no cost for the student to participate in College Credit Plus when the student is enrolled in a public college or university.
 The high school and college share the cost for the course(s).
 Students choosing to enroll in a participating private college or university might incur costs.

-Video Sign-off Form (only needed if didn't attend presentation in person)
+Video Sign-off Form (needed if didn't attend presentation in person)

 All students interested in participating in College Credit Plus (CC+) must attend an information counseling session addressing the opportunities available through CC+ including the possible consequences and benefits of participation.